Be a catalyst for sustainable community-driven change to build a healthy future with empowerment for all.

 To serve as a trusted community leader by leveraging resources in support of collaborative solutions.

-In 1887, a Denver priest and a rabbi put their heads together to plan the first united campaign to raise funds to support ten health and welfare agencies.
-This effort went through many name changes before it became what it is today.
 The spirit of philanthropic giving began in Pueblo in 1923 when community leaders raised $105,000 by going door-to-door.
-It was known first as the Community Chest, then the United Fund and now, United Way.
-While the name changed, the mission remained constant--to raise funds whereby donors could give to a single effort and help support the array of needed and critical services in our community.
+It was known first as the Community Chest, Single Fund, then the United Fund and now, United Way.
+While the name changed, the mission remained constant--to facilitate the opportunity to give to a single entity and help support the array of needed and critical services in our community.

 The power of United Way is a result of a community-wide collaboration to help those in need.
-UWPC relies on hundreds of committed volunteers each year to raise and allocate funds to help solve the most critical issues of our community through various health and human service agencies.
-Knowledgeable volunteers are also dedicated to ensuring good stewardship of funds, and low overhead.
-Programming is in three focus areas - youth/family strengthening and senior services, crisis intervention, and basic needs/financial stability (housing and utility assistance, food, tax prep and financial education).
-Because of the generosity of donors throughout the years, thousands of individuals and families lives have been touched.
+UWPC relies on hundreds of committed volunteers each year to help solve the most critical issues of our community through various health and human service agencies.
+Knowledgeable volunteers are also dedicated to ensuring good stewardship of funds.
+Programming/support is in four priority areas - economic mobility and opportunity, youth success, crisis intervention, and nonprofit capacity development.
+Because of the generosity of donors throughout the years, thousands of individuals and families' lives have been touched.

-United Way of Pueblo County has always stood for coming together to support one another in their time of need.
-Now, more than ever, we stand together for equity, strengthening, and healing for all in our community.
-As such, UWPC, with the support of United Way Worldwide, is working to ensure all partnerships reflect this commitment to actively serving all populations, particularly the commonly disadvantaged and underserved.
+United Way of Pueblo County has always stood for coming together to support one another in times of need, advocating for equity, strengthening, and healing for all in our community.
+We work to ensure all partnerships and programming reflect this commitment to actively serving all populations, particularly the commonly disadvantaged and underserved.

 Federal Tax ID #: 84-0404917